Alumni, friends and supporters’ privacy statement

 Within the University, your information is shared with only those University staff who need access for the purpose of delivering our alumni and supporter activities.
 Your personal information is held securely on the University’s Advancement database, which is restricted to nominated and authorised university employees.

 Your personal information is shared as necessary, on a considered and confidential basis, with several external organisations which assist with our alumni and supporter activities.
-These organisations act on our behalf in accordance with our instructions for the legitimate purposes outlined in this statement, and do not process your information for any purpose over and above what we have requested.
+These organisations act on our behalf in accordance with our instructions for the purposes outlined in this statement, and do not process your information for any purpose over and above what we have requested.
 We make sure we have appropriate agreements with them in place.

 • Event venue providers – names and accessibility and assistance requirements and related information;